-It is the policy of the Worcester County Housing Rehabilitation Program to carefully evaluate change orders.
+- 1. It is the policy of the Worcester County Housing Rehabilitation Program to carefully evaluate change orders.
 Every effort will be made to ensure that the work write-ups are complete and accurate representations of the work to be done in accordance with program guidelines.
-We require contractors to clarify any questions regarding the work write-up prior to the submission of a bid.

-For other items on which change orders may be required, the following procedures will apply, regardless of whether the request for a change is initiated by the contractor or a homeowner:

-1. The contractor is required to telephone both the Program Administrator and the Project Inspector with a verbal explanation of the situation.

-- 2. The Project Inspector will visit the job site to render an opinion on the need for the change.
-If the Project Inspector recommends denial of the change order, this decision shall be final. - 3.
-If the Project Inspector finds that the request is justified, he will so inform the Program Administrator who will render the final judgment.
-The Inspector will also give his opinion as to the reasonable cost of the proposed change. - 4.
+We require contractors to clarify any questions regarding the work write-up prior to the submission of a bid. - 2.
+For other items on which change orders may be required, the following procedures will apply, regardless of whether the request for a change is initiated by the contractor or a homeowner: - a.
+The contractor is required to telephone both the Program Coordinator and the Program Inspector with a verbal explanation of the situation. - b.
+The Program Inspector will visit the job site to render an opinion on the need for the change.
+If the Program Inspector recommends denial of the change order, this decision shall be final. - c.
+If the Program Inspector finds that the request is justified, he will so inform the Program Coordinator who will render the final judgment.
+The Inspector will also give his opinion as to the reasonable cost of the proposed change. - d.
 Change orders which would bring the total grant amount above the maximum are not permitted.
-In cases of this nature, every attempt will be made to substitute a change for an originally approved item which is of lesser importance or to seek funds from other programs. - 5.
-The Program Administrator will require the contractor to fill out and sign a change order form prior to permitting work to proceed.
+In cases of this nature, every attempt will be made to substitute a change for an originally approved item which is of lesser importance or to seek funds from other sources. - e.
+The Program Coordinator will require the contractor to fill out and sign a change order form prior to permitting work to proceed.
+The contractor shall verify whether any revisions of the issued permit are necessary with the appropriate jurisdiction.

-RECRUITMENT OF MINORITY, SMALL, AND FEMALE CONTRACTORS
+V. .RECRUITMENT OF MINORITY, SMALL, AND FEMALE CONTRACTORS

 It is the policy of the County to attempt to recruit and assist small, female and minority contractors.
 Solicitations for bids will be placed in local newspapers.
-Additionally, the Administrator will attempt to locate such contractors and place them on the builder's list.
+Additionally, the Coordinator will attempt to locate such contractors and place them on the builder's list.
 He/she will consult such sources as the Maryland Department of Transportation Business Directory, the Lower Shore Contractors Association (a minority association), Shore-Up!, and O.U.R.
 Community, as well as any other group known to have knowledge of minority, small and female contractors.